-The IND needs your passport photo, fingerprints and signature to prepare a residence permit.
-Fingerprints are taken from applicants aged 6 years or over.
+The IND needs your passport photo, fingerprints and signature to prepare a residence document.
+Fingerprints are taken from applicants aged 6 years and over.
 Everyone aged 12 years or over has to provide their signature.
 NB!
-You have to pay a visit to the IND desk to have your passport photo and fingerprints taken and to place your signature.
+You have to pay a visit to an IND desk to have your passport photo and fingerprints taken and to place your signature.
 You have to do this within 2 weeks after receiving a confirmation letter from the IND.
 You have to make an online appointment.
 If the IND does not have your fingerprints, passport photo and signature, your residence permit cannot be prepared and issued to you.
-It is therefore important that you visit an IND desk.
-Please check www.ind.nl for how to make an online appointment.
+It is therefore important that you go to an IND desk.
+Please visit www.ind.nl to find out how you can make an online appointment.
 You will also find addresses and opening hours of the IND desks there.